lucasjinreal/fusion/readme.md

 # Fusion

-this libarary contains some helper functions that using in robot or autonomous driving, such as:
+**[deprecation]: this package has been moved on into alfred-py: http://github.com/jinfagang/alfred , pls head of there for more easy to use and installzatoin** this libarary contains some helper functions that using in robot or autonomous driving, such as:

 - coordinary convert between camera and lidar;